Have you checked your house contract?

 - Get.
 It.
 Checked.

 If you don't trust your future housemates or would just prefer to have extra peace of mind, we'd suggest getting individual contracts.
-This means you aren't responsible for your other tenants, i.e. if they don't pay their rent or they damage their room.
+This means you aren't responsible for the other tenants, i.e. if they don't pay their rent or they damage their room.